 Very Nice.
 And Breaks the Mold in a Few Instances

-Jill played a wedding planner, Sarah, given the gig of a high profile society wedding which would really put her on the map career-wise.
-In addition, a prestigious wedding magazine is doing a piece on the wedding because of the prominence of the family involved despite the fact that the bride, a super nice down to earth girl, chose Jill over much more established wedding planners.
+Jill played a wedding planner, Sarah, given the gig of a high-profile society wedding which would really put her on the map career-wise.
+In addition, a prestigious wedding magazine is doing a piece on the wedding because of the prominence of the family involved despite the fact that the bride, a super nice down-to-earth girl (Andrea Brooks), chose Jill over much more established wedding planners.
 To add to the complications, the bride does not want a super-fancy formal spectacle, but a simple country wedding at her fiance’s family farm.
 I liked that the mother of the bride was set up to be a momzilla, but knock me down with a feather, after a heart to heart talk with Sarah and her daughter, she stepped up and helped give her daughter the wedding she wanted, not what fulfilled her own elite society wedding dreams.

 October 26, 2017